-He wasn’t really interested in the brat, Misha tried to assure himself the next morning when he woke; it had been just the alcohol, the difference in Joni and the fact that they hadn’t seen each other for so long.
+e wasn’t really interested in the brat, Misha tried to assure himself the next morning when he woke; it had been just the alcohol, the difference in Joni, and the fact that they hadn’t seen each other for so long.
 It had been just curiosity, quite innocent; nothing to worry about.
-And now he had apologised to Joni and his apology had been accepted.
+And now he had apologized to Joni and his apology had been accepted.

-Still, most of the day he was thinking of the brat… not because he was interested, oh no, he couldn’t be! – Misha assured himself, but because he was worried about the relationship Joni had with this Canadian… Joni hadn’t seemed like himself and it bothered him, now maybe if he would see him again…?
-Maybe then?
-He wondered and thought he should maybe try and figure out what Dima thought about it, if he still suspected….
+Still, most of the day he was thinking of the brat, not because he was interested, oh no, he couldn’t be! – Misha assured himself, but because he was worried about the relationship Joni had with this Canadian.

-As the days passed, Misha was still at times thinking about Joni; just curiosity and normal worry, after all Joni had met the guy at his grandparents’ after being sent there because… well… Misha could take small blame for it.
+As the days passed, Misha was still at times thinking about Joni; just curiosity and normal worry, after all, Joni had met the guy at his grandparents’ after being sent there because… well… Misha could take some blame for it.

-It took two weeks for them to meet again, quite accidentally in fact; Misha had been forced to change his gym since the old one was going through a renovation by its new owners, of course the one he ended up choosing was really by chance the one Dima once mentioned as the gym that Joni used; really nothing to do with this fact what so ever!
+It took two weeks for them to meet again, quite accidentally in fact; Misha had been forced to change his gym since the old one was going through a renovation by its new owners, of course, the one he ended up choosing was really by chance the one Dima once mentioned as the gym that Joni used; nothing to do with this fact whatsoever!

-He usually went in the evenings, yet this time he had chosen to go early noon having the day off.
-Besides gyms were less crowded at this hour and he could work out in peace, unless of course there would be the unfortunate chance of having high school kids in their exercise class; giggling, blushing teenage girls, was there anything worse?
+He usually went in the evenings, yet this time he had chosen to go early at noon having the day off.
+Besides, gyms were less crowded at this hour and he could work out in peace unless of course there would be the unfortunate chance of having high school kids in their exercise class; giggling, blushing teenage girls, was there anything worse?

-He was in luck however; Monday noon and quite peaceful.
+He was in luck, however; Monday noon and quite peaceful.
 After changing he headed to warm up first and to his more or less surprise he happened to see Joni there.
-The brat didn’t seem to notice him at first; he was listening to music and using the running mill, sweat already glimmering on his forehead seeming lost in his own world.
-Misha grinned slightly and chose the exercise wheel next to the kid; for a while he was staring at Joni until finally the brat turned his head and he could see him startle slightly.
+The brat didn’t seem to notice him at first; he was listening to music and using the treadmill, sweat already glimmering on his forehead seeming lost in his world.
+Misha grinned slightly and chose the exercise wheel next to the kid; for a while, he was staring at Joni until finally the brunet turned his head and he could see him startle slightly.

 ”What does it look like I’m doing?”
 Misha asked in return, slightly amused. ”Exercising of course.”